 The water industry national environment programme (WINEP) sets out the actions needed to meet environmental obligations, the DWI can put in place programmes of work to improve drinking water quality, and companies must prepare and maintain long-term plans for managing water resources (WRMP) and drainage and wastewater (DWMP).
 Ofwat sets each company's final determination (FD) detailing revenue, required service levels, and the incentive package for five-year asset management plans (AMPs).
 Performance against the FD is reported in an annual performance report (APR).
 2022/23 was the third year in AMP7, and in October we will submit our plan for the 2025-30 period (AMP8).

-Future market reform monitor developments across all stages of the regulatory cycle, feeding into consultations on potential future market reforms for our industry.
+Future market reform

+There is a constant need to engage and monitor developments across all stages of the regulatory cycle, feeding into consultations on potential future market reforms for our industry.